Jay-Karia/jqlite/docs/api.md

 `set`

-Set the data source for the query.
+Set the data for the query.

 **Parameters**:
  - jsonData: `Record<string, unknown> | unknown[]` - The data object to use